 Ensure that you attend all introductory sessions and familiarize yourself with the campus, faculty, and curriculum.

-MCI Recognition: Most medical colleges in Bangladesh are recognized by the Medical Council of India (MCI), ensuring that graduates are eligible to practice medicine in India after passing the MCI Screening Test (now known as the FMGE).
+NMC Recognition: Most colleges are recognized by the National Medical Commission (NMC), allowing graduates to practice in India after passing the FMGE.